 Symposia submission guidelines

-On behalf of the Organizing and Program Committees, it is with great pleasure that we would like to announce our 4th Trisomy 21 Research Society (T21RS) International Conference, to be held from June 9-12, 2022 in Long Beach, California.
-Building on the success of the recent 2021 Virtual Meeting, the T21RS meeting in 2022 will be a hybrid in person/virtual meeting to continue to provide and expand access to those members who cannot attend in person.
-We hope to see you there.
+On behalf of the Organizing and Program Committees, it is with great pleasure that we announce our 4 th Trisomy 21 Research Society (T21RS) International Conference, to be held from June 9-12, 2022, in Long Beach, California.
+Building on the success of the recent 2021 Virtual Meeting, the T21RS meeting in 2022 will be in person.
+We hope to see you there!

 The T21RS meetings are devoted to advancing both basic and clinical science in Down syndrome and related areas.
-The goals of the meeting are to provide a venue for the presentation of exciting and innovative research on Down syndrome.
-By building on the success of the last T21RS meetings, we aim to engage new researchers in the field and to promote collaboration.
+The goals of the meeting are to 1) provide a venue for presentation of exciting and innovative research on Down syndrome 2) to engage new researchers to the field and 3) to promote collaboration.

-The Scientific Program Committee is requesting proposals for symposia in basic and translational research in Down syndrome.
-We welcome symposium proposals from multiple disciplines, including, but not limited to, Down syndrome related disorders (e.g. leukemia, autoimmune diseases, Alzheimer disease), mechanisms underlying developmental challenges (e.g. language, cognition, behavior), pharmaceutical research, new technologies, sociological aspects, or important theoretical papers that foster diversity and debate.
+Thus, the Scientific Program Committee is requesting proposals for symposia in basic, clinical and translational research in Down syndrome.
+We welcome symposium proposals from multiple disciplines, including, but not limited to, Down syndrome related disorders (e.g., leukemia, autoimmune diseases, Alzheimer disease), mechanisms underlying developmental challenges (e.g., language, cognition), genomics, neuroscience, pharmacological research, new technologies, sociological aspects, or important theoretical papers that foster diversity and debate.
 We encourage both established and junior investigators to contribute to the program of the meeting.
 We welcome preclinical and clinical science, ranging from molecular biology to human research, and especially topics that bridge scientific disciplines.

 We encourage you to help us make the 2022 T21RS meeting in Long Beach a success!
-Proposals will be accepted only from T21RS members.
+Proposals will be accepted only from Chairs who are T21RS members.
 If you are not a T21RS member, please join at www.t21rs.org/become-a-member

 Instructions for symposium proposals